Licensable activities include:

 - Full variation of premises licence - tacit consent applies after 56 days

-- Minor variation of premises or club premises - tacit consent applies after 15 days
+- Minor variation of premises or club premises - tacit consent does not apply

 - Transfer of premises licence - tacit consent applies after 14 days